Susuwe Island Lodge is situated on an island in the Kwando River within Bwabwata N.P.

 STOP PRESS!
 Susuwe Island Lodge is closed from 2nd January to 30th June 2014.
 Situated in the heart of Namibia's Caprivi Strip, in Bwabwata National Park, Susuwe Island Lodge is a little gem, tucked away in a lush riverine forest on an island in the river.
 It's a luxurious and romantic base game-drives into Bwabwata and boat trips on the Kwando River for fishing & bird-watching.

 Susuwe Island Lodge has got six very stylish, luxurious brick-and-thatch chalets that are all complete with en-suite bathroom, lounge and bedroom.
 The bedrooms are furnished either with a double or a twin bed that are equipped with mosquito nets.
 Each of these suites has a ceiling fan, gauze screen doors and a small safe.
-The en-suite bathrooms have a large bay window, a flushing toilet, his and her wash-basins, a shower and a bath.
+The en-suite bathrooms have a large bay window, a flushing toilet, his and her wash-basins, a shower and a bath with a riverview.

 Outside, the private deck which overlooks the Kwando River, is a perfect place for sitting with a pair of binoculars to watch the prolific birdlife around you.
 Each chalet has its own private plunge pool as well as wooden deck chairs to relax in.

 The main area consists of one open-sided thatched building, where you can find a lounge with a small library, a bar and the individual dining tables.
 In the evening, sit around the campfire to enjoy an aperitif and perhaps also drinks after dinner.

 Next to the main building is a two-storey lookout that gives the opportunity for some game and bird-watching.